apache/horaedb-docs/docs/src/en/dev/style_guide.md

 ### Avoid platform-specific conditional compilation `cfg`

-We hope that CeresDB is usable across many different platforms and Operating systems, which means we put a high value on standard Rust.
+We hope that HoraeDB is usable across many different platforms and Operating systems, which means we put a high value on standard Rust.

 While some performance critical code may require architecture specific instructions, (e.g.